Joe Bell (footballer): Virginia Cavaliers

 Bell joined the Virginia Cavaliers who play in the NCAA Division I in the Atlantic Coast Conference.
 Bell started 55 straight games since joining the University.
 He scored six goals and had ten assists across three seasons, while also spending time with amateur club Charlottesville Alliance during the 2018 NPSL season.

 Following his successful FIFA U-20 World Cup campaign, Bell drew the interest of several European sides, trialing with Eliteserien side Viking and eventually being offered a contract.
 However, with the University of Virginia offering him a full scholarship at year's end, Bell decided to delay going professional to get his degree.

 Bell had a successful 2019 season with the Cavaliers as co-captain of the team which won the ACC Coastal Division and won the ACC men's tournament for the first time since 2009.
 The team ended the season winning 21 games, which was one shy of a school record.
 The Cavaliers entered the 2019 NCAA Tournament as the No. 1 seed.
 After wins over Campbell, St. John's, SMU and Wake Forest, Virginia lost in the final to Georgetown finishing runner up for the second time in school history.
 Bell ended the season playing 21 games of which he started all 21 of them, only missing two games during the ACC tournament while on International duty.
 He scored seven goals, of which four came during the NCAA tournament, as well as had four assists.

 Bell also won a number of awards both on the field and academic, including United Soccer Coaches Scholar Player of the Year, First Team Scholar All-American, ACC First Team and ACC Midfielder of the Year He was also one of three finalists for the MAC Hermann Trophy for best player in the country.

 Viking

 On 10 January 2020, Bell signed a three-year contract with Viking in the Norwegian Eliteserien.

 Brøndby IF

 On transfer-deadline day, 31 January 2022, Bell signed a 4½-year contract with reigning Danish Superliga champions Brøndby IF.

+Return to Viking

+On 29 August 2023, Bell returned to Viking, signing a four-year contract with the club.

 International career

 U17

 Bell was selected for the New Zealand U17 national team that played in the 2015 FIFA U-17 World Cup in Chile.
 He played in two of the group games, a 0–0 draw with Syria and a 2–1 win over Paraguay.
-As well as there loss to Brazil in the Round of 16 with a stoppage-time penalty seeing them eliminated from the competition.
+As well as their loss to Brazil in the Round of 16 with a stoppage-time penalty seeing them eliminated from the competition.